 We applaud their commitment but also know that most people won’t go that far.

 To strike the best balance of minimalism, packing space, and sticking to the airlines’ rules, we recommend a backpack between 35-40L.
 Check with your airline before flying.
 If you fly multiple connecting flights, check each airline individually.
-The Outbreaker 35L works as a carry on with all European and budget airlines.
+The Travel Backpack 30L works as a

 Aside from their size, the other reason that hiking bags don’t work well for travel is that they’re disorganized and messy.